humblec/dockit/README.md

 * If you are running in RHEL6 systems , please subscribe to EPEL channels as mentioned here (https://docs.docker.com/installation/rhel/)to make docker packages available.
 * Base/official image 'pulling' (ex: ubuntu official image) is disabled for this version.
 How-ever if you have specified base image in docker file, it should work..
 * The image which you use for gluster deployment should have "ssh" deamon running in it.
 The password will be prompted from the user if invoked in gluster mode.
 An example image can be found @https://index.docker.io/u/humble/fed20-gluster/
-* If you are trying to install GlusterFs binary for a particular version (--gi) its better to use an image which has glusterfs build prerequisites installed (  http://gluster.org/community/documentation/index.php/Building_GlusterFS )& ssh deamon running with password 'redhat', such an image can be found here:https://registry.hub.docker.com/u/humble/f20-glusterfs-source/, otherwise it can take long time.
+* If you are trying to install GlusterFs binary for a particular version (--gi) its better to use an image which has glusterfs build prerequisites installed (  http://gluster.org/community/documentation/index.php/Building_GlusterFS )& ssh deamon running( the password will be prompted when gluster mode is enabled), such an image can be found here:https://registry.hub.docker.com/u/humble/f20-glusterfs-source/, otherwise it can take long time.

 * Finally read the "help" output to use this in its full strength.
 * When running this binary it may require 'image tag' at times, you can use default tag called 'latest' if you dont have any other choice.